trycourier/github-cognito-openid-wrapper/README.md

 There are two important concepts for identity federation:

 - Authentication: Is this user who they say they are?
-- Authorisation: Is the user allowed to use a particular resource?
+- Authorization: Is the user allowed to use a particular resource?

 #### OAuth

-[OAuth2.0](https://tools.ietf.org/html/rfc6749) is an _authorisation_ framework,
+[OAuth2.0](https://tools.ietf.org/html/rfc6749) is an _authorization_ framework,
 used for determining whether a user is allowed to access a resource (like private user profile data).
-In order to do this, it's usually necessary for _authentication_ of the user to happen before authorisation.
+In order to do this, it's usually necessary for _authentication_ of the user to happen before authorization.

-This means that most OAuth2.0 implementations (including GitHub) [include authentication in a step of the authorisation process](https://medium.com/@darutk/new-architecture-of-oauth-2-0-and-openid-connect-implementation-18f408f9338d).
+This means that most OAuth2.0 implementations (including GitHub) [include authentication in a step of the authorization process](https://medium.com/@darutk/new-architecture-of-oauth-2-0-and-openid-connect-implementation-18f408f9338d).
-For all practical purposes, most OAuth2.0 implementations (including GitHub)can be thought of as providing both authorisation and authentication.
+For all practical purposes, most OAuth2.0 implementations (including GitHub)can be thought of as providing both authorization and authentication.

 Below is a diagram of the authentication code flow for OAuth: